waku-org/pm/ROADMAP.md

 ## Draft Milestones

-Testing out new format, final roadmap to be pushed in Logos roadmap.
+Testing out new format, once approved:

+- Milestones are moved to Logos roadmap
+- Deliverables are moved to GitHub issues
+- Waku FURPS remains in [FURPS](./FURPS.md)

 ### Peer-To-Peer Reliability